With Global layoffs, Canadians losing out on vital journalism during COVID-19

 Jul 23, 2020, 21:00 ET

-TORONTO, July 23, 2020 /CNW/ - The Canadian Association of Journalists (CAJ) was dismayed to learn that Global News laid off 70 journalists predominantly across its digital operations earlier today.
+TORONTO, July 23, 2020 /CNW/ - The Canadian Association of Journalists (CAJ) was dismayed to learn that multiple journalists, predominantly employed in Global News' digital operations, lost their jobs yesterday.

 The company attributed the decision to "the collapse in advertising revenues brought on by COVID-19" and "a strategic shift away from the non-news genre toward our core mission of providing breaking news and fact-based journalism."

-"Global's implication that these journalists weren't producing vital news is simply untrue," Jolly said.
 "In journalism, there is no beat better than the other.
-All provide critical information Canadians need to understand the world around them and hold power, at all levels of society, to account."
+All provide critical information Canadians need to understand the world around them and hold power, at all levels of society, to account," said Jolly.

 The Global layoffs are the latest to hit the industry during the pandemic.
-By the end of April, fifty outlets had permanently closed, 78 cut staff totaling 2,053 editorial and non-editorial workers who had lost their jobs.
+By the end of April, nearly 50 outlets had permanently closed and 78 cut staff, resulting in 2,053 editorial and non-editorial workers losing their jobs.
 The latest numbers, which are maintained by the COVID-19 Media Impact Map for Canada, are even more concerning.

-The Global layoffs included a number of young, female, and/or racialized journalists who were transforming Canada's journalism landscape at a time when the industry's lack of representation is in serious question.
+The Global layoffs included many young journalists who were transforming Canada's journalism landscape at a time when the industry's lack of representation is in serious question.
 Corus, Global's parent company, recently launched a diversity review, spurred by concerns raised by entertainment reporters and more.
-The CAJ will be looking carefully, in the days ahead, to see whether any marginalized communities were disproportionately affected.
+The CAJ will be looking carefully, in the days ahead, to see whether any racialized journalists were disproportionately affected.

+"Any implication whatsoever that any group – let alone ones underrepresented within journalism (ex. women, women of colour) – were specifically targeted within our restructuring is patently false," said Sarpong.

 Global's memo, written by Troy Reeb, executive vice-president of broadcast networks, notes the company has "sought sector-specific relief to address inequities with foreign internet broadcasters who don't play by the same rules, and tech giants that redistribute our content without compensation."
 The CAJ will be exploring solutions to this problem, and looks forward to engaging with industry members on the issue.

-Note: Update: An earlier version of this press release stated that Global had laid off 70 journalists from across its operations.
-Global claims that number is incorrect but declined to say how many people were laid off.